Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 ![alt text](../assets/images/musescore.png){:width="1000px" height="400px"}

 I have written music on and off since elementary school.
-These projects can often take dozens of hours, and once I've stopped working on it for a while, it usually never gets touched again.
+These projects can often take dozens of hours, and if progress slows down, they may never be touched again.
 Here are some compositions I've worked on in the past.

 ## <span style="color: #6666FF;">Dodoman's Theme</span>